NexPlayer/Android-SDK/properties.md

 ### MIN_BUFFER\_RATE (140)

-The minumum filled percentage of the prefetch buffer to resume filling the buffer.
+The minimum filled percentage of the prefetch buffer to resume filling the buffer.

 If the prefetch buffer is less full than the value set by this property, the buffer will resume filling until the buffer status meets a condition set by either MAX\_BUFFER\_RATE or MAX\_BUFFER\_DURATION.